-Gallagher’s Farm Market and Bakery is a family-run farm with a pumpkin patch, corn maze, steamy cider and pumpkin donuts.
+Gallagher’s Farm Market and Bakery is a family-run farm with a pumpkin patch, corn maze, steamy cider and pumpkin doughnuts.
 Pahl’s Pumpkin Patch and Country Store in nearby Buckley is also a great place to harvest your fall family memories.
 This working farm features U-pick pumpkins, wagon rides, barrel train rides and ponies.
-You can purchase treats as well as Pahl’s fresh meats from their country store.
+You can purchase treats as well as Pahl’s fresh meats from the country store.

 Great Lakes Children’s Museum is a fantastic place for kids ages 8 and under to have some indoor fun.
 Scoop up some smiles no matter the weather at Moomers Homemade Ice Cream.
 Craft brews and regional wines abound in Traverse City for parents who wish to partake.

 Cedar Point and Lake Erie Shores & Islands, Ohio

 Fall is the perfect time to go to the “Rollercoaster Capital of the World” because it’s typically not too hot or crowded.
-Cedar Point, located in Sandusky, Ohio and open through the end of October.
+Cedar Point, located in Sandusky, Ohio, is open through the end of October.
 There you’ll find all the thrills your family could possibly ask for, with 70 spellbinding rides, including 18 world-class roller coasters.